So I’m doing this move-my-body-everyday-for-10-days challenge, and let me tell you, it is SO TERRIBLE.

 So that’s why when you’re trying to build new muscle, it’s best to start SMALL.When you’re trying to build new muscle, it’s best to start SMALL.
 Click To Tweet

 Listen, my daily #moveeverydaychallenge workouts are only workouts in the loosest sense of the word.
-As in, they are workouts only in the sense that they involve a lot more movement than sitting on the couch eating hummus and pretzel chips.
+As in, they are workouts only in the sense that they involve a lot more movement than sitting on the couch eating hummus and pretzel chips, nothing like the shoulder workouts gym-goers are using to get ripped.
 To someone who works out regularly, they are piddly, measly, puny, ridiculous beyond belief.

 But to me????